-St Mary Redcliffe Primary School will put the pupil and their parents at the heart of all decisions made about special educational provision.
+St Mary Redcliffe CE Primary will put the pupil and their parents/carers at the heart of all decisions made about special educational provision.

-Once a child has been identified as needing SEN support, the class teacher, parents and SENCO would be involved in agreeing a plan and sharing this with the child.
+Once a child has been identified as needing SEN support, the class teacher, parents/carers and SENCO would be involved in agreeing a plan and sharing this with the child.
 The views of parents and the child are taken into consideration when formulating a plan.